Study of Viveka Chudamani

 Study of Sanskrit through Śrī Ādi Śaṅkarācārya’s Viveka Cūḍāmaṇi, an introductory text on Advaita Vedānta (Prakaraṇa Grantha).

-The aim of this course is to enable students to read and understand Sanskrit texts (Śastra & Sāhitya) independently and to improve chanting of Sanskrit verses.
+The purpose of this course is to enable students to read and understand Sanskrit texts (Śastra & Sāhitya) independently and to improve chanting of Sanskrit verses.

 Course Entry Prerequisites

-No previous qualifications are required, though a basic ability to read Sanskrit texts and to pronounce and enunciate Sanskrit words are desirable.
+No previous qualifications are required but iGCSE equivalent Sanskrit knowledge is mandatory.
+Ability to read Sanskrit texts and to pronounce and enunciate Sanskrit words are desirable.

-An intense desire to learn Sanskrit, commitment to attend the live online sessions regularly, willingness to actively participate during the main as well as sub-group study sessions are key factors to understanding and appreciating the literary value of this wonderful text in verse form in the mellifluous language of Śrī Ādiśaṅkara.
+An intense desire to learn Sanskrit, commitment to attend the live online sessions regularly, willingness to actively participate in sessions are key factors to understanding and appreciating the literary value of this wonderful text in verse form in the mellifluous language of Śrī Ādiśaṅkara.

 Duration and Timings